I am an assistant professor in Earth and Environment at Boston University.

-My current research is dedicated to understanding the dynamics of land acquisitions for conservation, with projects in the U.S., Colombia, and Chile.
+My current research is dedicated to understanding the dynamics of land acquisitions for conservation, with new exciting projects in the U.S., Colombia, and Chile.
 Past work examined the effectiveness of protected areas, indigenous lands, biosphere reserves, payments for environmental services, certification, and supply-chain instruments.
 I conducted empirical research (with varying degrees of intensity) in more than 20 countries in Latin America, Asia, Europe, and the Middle East.

 Prior to joining Boston University, I worked at Stanford University with Eric Lambin.
 I received my PhD from the University of Michigan, where I worked with Arun Agrawal.
-My research has been supported by the National Science Foundation, the Gordon and Betty Moore Foundation, and the Rights and Resources Initiative, among others.
+My research has been supported by the National Science Foundation, the Gordon and Betty Moore Foundation, the Rights and Resources Initiative, and others.

 I work in English, French, Spanish, and German, and learned Portuguese, Arabic, and Chinese for field research.
 When I take time off, I like to attract artists to nature and celebrate exceptional places.